 Washington Small Business Lawyer

 Joyce Schwensen is an experienced Washington small business lawyer who can assist, guide and represent you and your business on legal matters that face your company or your potential company.
 Joyce Schwensen has worked with a broad range of companies, including retail, restaurants, medical practices, real estate management, consulting firms and more.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation to discuss your small business's needs.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation to discuss your small business's needs.

 Joyce Schwensen is based in Seattle and practices throughout Washington.